Christmas

 Part of our Corporate Christmas Gifts guide →

 Employee Christmas gifts are the presents a company gives its team to close out the year and say a genuine thank you.
 The good ones get used and kept; the forgettable ones get re-gifted before New Year.
-This guide is the practical version: gift ideas that actually land, how to keep them inclusive so everyone feels included, how to reach remote and hybrid staff without the admin, why a sustainable approach quietly makes everything better, and how to add a personal touch that feels warm rather than corporate.
+This guide is the practical version: gift ideas that actually land, how to keep them inclusive so everyone feels included, how to reach remote and hybrid staff without the admin, how to get a gift that looks premium without overpaying, and how to add a personal touch that feels warm rather than corporate.
 Whether you are buying for ten people or ten thousand, the same handful of principles separates a gift that means something from another logoed throwaway.

 What employee Christmas gift ideas actually land?